FarmersUP Demo Site — Visit FarmersUP

 The Urgency

-Every day, fertile land turns to dust, millions go hungry, and families are forced to migrate — not because they want to, but because their soil, water, and livelihoods have disappeared.
+Every day, fertile land turns to dust or sits underutilized — Africa farms only 30% of its arable land.
+Millions go hungry while 41% of global food is wasted.
+Families are forced to migrate — not because they want to, but because their soil, water, and livelihoods are disappearing.
 The extractive global economy has reached its breaking point.
-If we continue as we are, the cost of inaction will exceed $9 trillion per year by 2030—just to manage climate refugees and food shortages for over 400 million people.
+If we continue as we are, the cost of inaction will exceed $9 trillion per year by 2030 — just to manage climate refugees and food shortages for over 400 million migrants.
 That same amount used intelligently could end hunger and poverty while generating multi-trillion-dollar regenerative industries.

 Biodiversity & Climate